 Who are we & what did we do?

-The CHOICE study was coordinated by researchers based at King’s College, London.
+The CHOICE study was coordinated by researchers mainly based at King’s College London and The University of Exeter Medical School.
 The team involved clinicians, researchers and parents of children with epilepsy from England and Wales.
 An ‘outcome’ is some aspect of a person’s health that is measured to compare treatments for specific health conditions.
 Most research in epilepsy focuses on measuring the effect of anti-epileptic medication on seizures as an outcome.
 However, we think it’s also important to include other outcomes too that might be affected by seizures or anti-epileptic medication such as a child’s learning, sleep, mental health, school and social life.
-We asked which outcomes parents, young people and professionals thought were more important to measure for children with rolandic epilepsy (also known as benign childhood epilepsy with centro-temporal spikes).
-To do this we are conducted an online Delphi Survey.
+We asked which outcomes parents, young people and professionals thought were more important to measure for children with rolandic epilepsy (also known as benign childhood epilepsy with centrotemporal spikes).
+To do this we conducted an online Delphi Survey.

 How will we measure the outcomes?

-We have recently published a systematic review of all the existing Patient-Reported Outcome Measures (PROMs) that measure health-related quality of life (HRQoL) in childhood epilepsy.
+We have recently published a systematic review of all the existing questionnaires, also known as Patient-Reported Outcome Measures (PROMs), that measure health-related quality of life (HRQoL) in childhood epilepsy.
 We recommend two leading candidate PROMs for

 Take part in the this study